 Professional practice

-He has a particular expertise in data protection, notably class actions, as well as confidential information, cyber security and cybercrime, artificial intelligence (AI) and machine learning.
+Charles has a particular expertise in data protection, notably group actions, as well as confidential information, cyber security and cybercrime, artificial intelligence (AI) and machine learning.
 He also has experience of breach of confidence claims relating to algorithmic trading software.
 He has an in-depth understanding of IT technical matters.
-Charles was shortlisted for Technology and Data Silk of the Year 2022 at the Legal 500 Bar Awards.
-He is also currently pursuing a post-graduate course in Artificial Intelligence.
+He is currently pursuing an MSc in Artificial Intelligence.

 - What others say